flintacs/softwareDev/README.md

-# Software Development Recommended Resources
+# Enterprise Software Development Recommended Resources

 # What is it all about?

-This repository contains my personal recommendations on software development resources.
+This repository contains my personal recommendations on enterprise software development resources.
 While my whole carreer has been devoted to development on Java which may have been influenced my choices I do my best here to recommend technology agnostic resources only.
 The majority of recommendations can be named "classics" or are written by "classic" authors in my opinion.